 Online educational tools like Google Classroom or Office 365, can help students to come prepared for the online class with all their materials, books and any homework ready and completed.

 Online management tools can build bridges between teachers and online learning.

 Animated feature tools like the ANNOTATE feature (Zoom) is an easy way to have students write their answers on the “virtual whiteboard”.

 Tools such as: Google Slides, PowerPoint Slides, KeyNote, OneNote all allow for easy ways to make presentations.
 Students can see clearly how to follow all the directions to complete activities in the online classroom, so students have no excuse not to listen carefully!

+IV.
 Ask Questions that Keep Students Engaged

 Along with using the right tools to keep students active in participating, asking the right questions is very important.